SEND LOCAL OFFER

 7. What training are the staff supporting children with SEND had or having

-Our SENco has completed the full Code of Practice and Inclusion Training, Sensory Integration Courses and Autism courses and regularly attends the SENco forum update meetings.
+Our SENCO has completed the full Code of Practice and Inclusion Training, Sensory Integration Courses and Autism courses and regularly attends the SENCO forum update meetings.
 She is now assisted by Melissa Richards who has undertaken training.
+(Melissa is currently on Maternity Leave).

-Most of our staff are NVQ Level 3 qualified with one at level 6.
+Most of our staff are NVQ Level 3 qualified.
 All these courses have a section on SEN. (Special Educational Needs) Staff training is recorded and held on file.

 8. How will my child be included in activities outside the pre-school